ansible/awx/INSTALL.md

 AWX requires access to a PostgreSQL database, and by default, one will be created and deployed in a container, and data will be persisted to a host volume.
 In this scenario, you must set the value of `postgres_data_dir` to a path that can be mounted to the container.
 When the container is stopped, the database files will still exist in the specified path.

 If you wish to use an external database, in the inventory file, set the value of `pg_hostname`, and update `pg_username`, `pg_password`, `pg_admin_password`, `pg_database`, and `pg_port` with the connection information.
-Additionally, if the service is running through pod, make sure the label name is set to postgres, otherwise the ansible-playbook install will fail.
+Additionally, if the service is running through pod, make sure the label app is set to postgres, otherwise the ansible-playbook install will fail.

 ### Start the build